ECarboX is a chemotherapy treatment for oesophageal and stomach cancer.

 - You have epirubicin as an injection into your vein

-- You have carboplatin as a drip into the bloodstream over 30 minutes
+- You have carboplatin as a drip into the bloodstream between 15 and 60 minutes

 - You take capecitabine tablets in the morning and evening